pconrad/MuseScore2-Plugins/README.md

 Those plugins can be found the `/share/plugins` directory of the github repo for MuseScore's source code, here: https://github.com/musescore/MuseScore/tree/master/share/plugins

+A snapshot of those from commit [a61cf1](https://github.com/musescore/MuseScore/commit/a61cf1cccd145cf8da68b56c9a1adffcb23c6859) is contained in the subdirectory [original-examples] in this repo.

 # How can I work with MuseScore plugins?

 You can starting by downloading this github repo, containing a few plugin examples.